In the Service of Life

 Further information: South London Film Society Presentation.
 School girls from James Alleyn Girls' School, Dulwich.

-Keywords: Schools; Social Service; Community care
+Keywords: Schools; Housing; Disability; Social Service; Community care

 Locations: Peckham